prateekesh1995/Anova/README.md

 Anova Two way Factor is tried on Anovadatafile

-Now directly to r code-:
+Now directly to r code-:The File Anova.r is the code written for anova function for two way variables and single factor variables.